symbol/symbol-sdk-typescript-javascript/CONTRIBUTING.md

-# Contributing to nem2-desktop-wallet
+# Contributing to symbol-desktop-wallet

-First off, thank you for considering contributing to nem2-desktop-wallet.
+First off, thank you for considering contributing to symbol-desktop-wallet.

-The nem2-desktop-wallet is an open source project and we love to receive contributions from our community — you!
+The symbol-desktop-wallet is an open source project and we love to receive contributions from our community — you!

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,